coqui-ai/STT/CONTRIBUTING.rst

 You've found a bug and you were able to squash it!
 Great job!
 Please write a short but clear commit message describing the bug, and how you fixed it.
 This makes review much easier.
 Also, please name your branch something related to the bug-fix.

-Documentation PR
-^^^^^^^^^^^^^^^^

-If you're just making updates or changes to the documentation, there's no need to run all of 🐸STT's tests for Continuous Integration (i.e. Taskcluster tests).
-In this case, at the end of your short but clear commit message, you should add **X-DeepSpeech: NOBUILD**.
-This will trigger the CI tests to skip your PR, saving both time and compute.

 New Feature PR
 ^^^^^^^^^^^^^^